PowerClerk Support Center

 FACTOR 2: A 6-digit code that is generated on your mobile device every 30 seconds based on the secret shared between your device and PowerClerk.
 These codes are nearly impossible for anyone else to guess unless they have access to your mobile device.

-Setting up your mobile device to provide this second factor of MFA requires you to install an authentication app on your mobile device.
-Multi-Factor Authentication has become a common standard to strengthen user login procedures.
-Below is a list of common authentication apps for Android, iOS, and Windows Phones, which will all work with PowerClerk:
+To enable the second factor of MFA, an authentication app must be installed on a mobile device.
+Multi-Factor Authentication (MFA) has become a widely adopted standard to strengthen the security of user login processes.
+Below is a list of popular authentication apps compatible with PowerClerk, available for Android, iOS, and Windows Phones:

 - Android